 The task searches the selected knowledge source using the post title and adds matching context to the AI request.

-For Pinecone and Qdrant, use the same that was used when the data was added.
+For Pinecone, Qdrant, and Chroma, use the same that was used when the data was added.

 To create a Rewrite Content automation: